cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 The controller and host chain should keep track of an `active-channel` for each registered interchain account.
 The `active-channel` is set during the channel creation handshake process.
 If a channel closes, the `active-channel` should be unset.
 A new channel can be opened with the same source port, allowing access to the interchain account on the host chain.

-An active channel can look like:
+An active channel can look like this:

 ```typescript